SweGortz/smart-city-iot/README.md

 Smart City IoT is a visualization tool for IoT data.

 ## Getting Started

-todo
+To run the application we recommend that you download it from google [play store](todo) and then follow the [usage guide in the wiki](todo)

 ### Prerequisites

-To contribute to the project, we recommend that you use the official IDE for Android [Android studio](https://developer.android.com/studio/index.html).
+To be able to run change the application , we recommend that you use the official IDE for Android [Android studio](https://developer.android.com/studio/index.html).

 ### Installing